chrisUsick/elm-spa-mdl-boilerplate/README.md

 # Elm SPA Boilerplate

-This is a stripped down version of a [Real World elm app](https://github.com/chrisUsick/elm-spa-example).
+This is a stripped down version of a [Real World elm app](https://github.com/chrisUsick/elm-spa-example) with [elm-mdl](https://debois.github.io/elm-mdl/).

 ## Usage